Geocld/sparkee/README.md

 # sparkee
 English | [中文文档](http://geocld.github.io/2022/07/04/sparkee/)

-Sparkee is a publish tool for `monorepo`,just like lerna but support `pnpm`.
+Sparkee is a publish tool for `monorepo`,just like lerna but support `pnpm`, also support singleRepo.

 ## About